buildkite/agent/README.md

 ## How it works

-After starting, buildbox-agent polls Buildbox over HTTPS looking for work.
+After starting, buildbox-agent polls Buildkite over HTTPS looking for work.

 When a new job is found it executes [bootstrap.sh](templates/bootstrap.sh) with the [standard Buildbox environment variables](https://buildbox.io/docs/guides/environment-variables) and any extra environment variables configured in your build pipeline's steps.